-However, DAF policy will encourage people to put money into financial investments for three to four years and then give it to charity.
-The alternative may instead be to keep the money invested in the stockmarket longer.
+However, DAF policy will encourage people to put money into financial investments for 3 to 4 years and then give it to charity.
+The alternative may be instead be to keep the money invested in the stock market longer.
 This would justify using the financial discount rate of 7%.
-This is the historical long-run real return on new capital investment.
+This is the historical long run real return on new capital investment.

-What is the rationale for δ of 10%?
+What's the rationale for $\delta$ of 10%?
 Some investments have both private returns and "external returns," that is, benefits to society that the investor cannot capture.
 Examples could be investing in a clean power plant that makes a fair profit but also pollutes less and saves lives.
-Or perhaps the investment results in new medical research that cures a chronic illness.
+Or perhaps, the investment results in new medical research that cures a chronic illness.
 Maybe the investment is in preschool training to poor children that raises their lifetime earnings by over 17%, which in turn reduces their odds of being on public assistance or put in jail, which then has positive repercussions for their children and grandchildren.
 These are investments that have very high benefits to those who are the objects of investment, but also to society at large.
-These externalities, or public goods aspects of charitable giving, can push its investment returns well above market rates of return, as I already discussed in section V.B.
+These externalities, or public goods aspects of charitable giving, can push its investment returns well above market rates of return, as I already discussed in section 5.2.
 If the policy objective is to get at least as much new charity as it spends in tax dollars on DAFs, the best alternative to DAFs could be to just give money directly to charity, in which case the rate of return on charitable investments is the appropriate rate to use for discounting DAFs.
 Since these returns are hard to measure, 10% is suggested as a realistic and not tremendously outrageous discount rate.

 I will consider all three discount rates.
 Since the discount rates are in real terms, I must also adjust our DAF balances for inflation.
-Using the past 25 years of annual data from the Consumer Price Index, I estimate inflation to be about 2.4% annually, but only 1.8% over our sample period.29 To compromise, I take inflation to be 2% in our analysis.
-This is typically what the government assumes long-run inflation is as well.
+Using the past 25 years of annual data from the Consumer Price Index, I estimate inflation to be about 2.4% annually, but only 1.8% over our sample period.
+To compromise, I take inflation to be 2% in our analysis.
+This is typically what the government assumes long run inflation is as well.

-Assumption.
-Analysis using three real discount rates, 3%, 7%, and 10%, will be compared.
-We assume 7% as the most neutral discount rate.
-We treat 10% and 3% as defensible upper and lower bounds.
+Assumption 1: Analysis using three real discount rates, 3%, 7%, and 10%, will be compared.
+Although 10% as most realistic but, to be conservative in support of DAFs, favor 7%.

-Assumption.
-Inflation is assumed to be 2% annual.
+Assumption 2: Inflation is assumed to be 2% annual.

-C. Shifting Contributions to Include More Noncash Assets
+5.3 Shifting Contributions to Include more Non-cash Assets

-An important aspect of DAFs is that they make it easier to use noncash assets for everyday giving.
-A common policy among charities, for instance, it to accept only noncash gifts of equities if the value exceeds a minimum set by the charity, often several thousand dollars.
+An important aspect of DAFs is that they make it easier to use non-cash assets for everyday giving.
+A common policy among charities, for instance, it to accept only non-cash gifts of equities if the value exceeds a minimum set by the charity, often several thousand dollars.
 So gifts over this would be unaffected by DAFs, while smaller gifts could be funded with appreciated assets using DAFs, but not without.
-So the task here is to see how much additional noncash giving is done through DAFs.
+So the task here is to see how much additional non-cash giving is done through DAFs.